-Changing something on your website often sounds awesome.
+Changing something on your website often sounds incredible.
 Moreover, expensive.
 That does not have to be that way.
 I take you through 4 quick tips for your website, which you can efficiently perform yourself.
-It is just so important that you do not develop a tunnel vision and occasionally dare to look at your website with a critical eye.
-Small adjustments, with great results.
+It is just so important that you do not develop a tunnel vision and occasionally dare to look at your website with a critical eye—small adjustments, with great results.

 Before you start on these quick wins, it is important to consider whether and how they fit into your own marketing strategy.
 See your marketing strategy as the main course and these quick wins as side dishes.
 Of course, they have to fit in with the main course, so that the dishes can reinforce each other.
 If the side dishes do not fit your strategy, you can bring them more to your taste or leave them out.

 As a marketer, once in a while, you also have to make a choice not to do something consciously.
 You do not have to try everything.
 So make sure that you get to work that you are (again) keen on who your target group is, with what purpose they visit the website, and what action they perform in the ideal situation.
 Do not just look at your main course, but at the whole table.
 Everything has to fit together to make sure that you notice the effect.

 The homepage is an important page to make the right impression on your website visitors.
 However, also the most difficult in my eyes.
 With strong images and few words, you need to be clear who you are and what you do.
 It is, therefore, also important that this page grows with the organization.
 Since you have looked at this page long enough and have perhaps developed a bit of a tunnel vision, it is time to call in the auxiliary troops.